-In reality though, the chances of meeting one are nigh improbable, unless of course, you have an identical twin.
-This little practically does not come in the way for authors and the likes of Fyodor Dostoevsky to Patricia Highsmith have given us some unforgettable tales, where doppelganger protagonists confuse the readers, always keeping us guessing.
+In reality, though, the chances of meeting one are nigh improbable, unless, of course, you have an identical twin.
+This little practically does not come in the way of authors and the likes of Fyodor Dostoevsky to Patricia Highsmith have given us some unforgettable tales, where doppelganger protagonists confuse the readers, always keeping us guessing.
 This fascination continues with Orhan Pamuk.

-I have always cherished and devoured books written in or translated to English, my adopted mother tongue, increasingly the dominant language on my to-be-read pile of book.
-A sense of guilt came over me when I looked at the significantly smaller pile of books I have read, written in Tamil, the language that I proudly call my mother-tongue.
+I have always cherished and devoured books written in or translated into English, my adopted mother tongue, increasingly the dominant language on my to-be-read pile of books.
+A sense of guilt came over me when I looked at the significantly smaller pile of books I have read, written in Tamil, the language that I proudly call my mother tongue.
 There was not a single translated work in that dismal list which made matters worse.

 Once upon a time…